From the studio to the stage

 With the development of more and more midi controllers as well numerous bespoke synths, drum machines and FX units the time to take your productions onto the stage is certainly with us!

-With this in mind, Ryan from the team thought he’d explore some of the thousands of options available when performing with Ableton Live.
-He'll demystify the maze of performance directions and provide you with a ‘Studio to stage checklist’.
-The process always ends up being a little trial and error but with these things in mind hopefully you can enter the process feeling wise and in total control with a hand full of great Ableton Live performance tips to help.
+With this in mind, Ryan from the team thought he’d explore some of the thousands of options available, demystify the maze of performance directions and provide you with a ‘Studio to stage checklist’.
+The process always ends up being a little trial and error but with these things in mind hopefully you can enter the process feeling wise and in control.

 Before diving head first into the wormhole let’s consider a few of the following:

-· Should promoters and fans be scared if you include the words (LIVE) after your name on the flier?
-I.e Extensive sound check, space needed etc etc.
+- Should promoters and fans be scared if you include the words (LIVE) after your name on the flier?

 Once these have been answered we can dig a little deeper and start to contemplate: